Samsung Biologics: Platforms

 and its DEVELOPICK platform, a service that selects candidate materials for new drugs.
+Samsung Biologics has since expanded its technology portfolio with additional platforms, including S-CHOsient, S-AfuCHO, S-Tensify, S-Glyn, S-OptiCharge, and S-HiCon.

 Sustainability

 Samsung Biologics published its first annual sustainability report in June 2021.
 It was added to the Dow Jones Sustainability World Index later that year.

-Samsung Biologics was awarded the Sustainable Market Initiative's 2022 Terra Carta Seal, which recognizes global companies driving innovation and action towards the creation of genuinely sustainable markets.

-In 2023, Samsung Biologics received both a leadership A− score from the Carbon Disclosure Project (CDP) and an EcoVadis Platinum Sustainability Rating, placing the company in the top one percent of over 100,000 companies assessed by EcoVadis.
+The company was awarded the Sustainable Market Initiative's 2022 Terra Carta Seal, which recognizes global companies driving innovation and action towards the creation of genuinely sustainable markets.
+In 2023, Samsung Biologics received both a leadership A− score from the Carbon Disclosure Project (CDP) and an EcoVadis Platinum Sustainability Rating.

+Samsung Biologics participates in several global sustainability and responsible-business initiatives, including the Sustainable Markets Initiative (SMI), the Pharmaceutical Supply Chain Initiative (PSCI), the Task Force on Climate-related Financial Disclosures (TCFD), RE100, the United Nations Global Compact (UNGC), Sustainalytics assessments, and EcoVadis.